Launch Offer

-Plastic credits: the right solution to our plastic pollution?
+Plastic credits: solution to our plastic pollution?

-Plastic credits: the right solution to our plastic pollution?
+Plastic credits: solution to our plastic pollution?

 Plastic waste has become an increasingly pressing environmental concern, with its detrimental effects reaching far and wide.
 From choking our oceans and harming marine life to polluting our soil and endangering human health, the impact of plastic waste cannot be understated.
 A 2016 World Economic Forum report indicates that without concrete action, there may be more plastic than fish in the ocean, by weight, by 2050.